jpalala/weather-app/README.md

 # WeatherApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+It has since been updated to angular 8.2.6.

-For demo purpose, this app can be viewed at [here](https://gg-weather-app.cfapps.io/)
+TODO: deploy a working app on heroku

 ## Development server